 How does depreciation work -why do assets lose value?

 When we look into this further, the assets you buy will lose value for two main reasons.
-Please note, these are as follows:
+Basically, these are as follows:

-- Wear and tear.
-Key to note, a car will decrease in value because of the mileage that you do.
+- Wear and tear of the vehicle.
+Indeed, a car will decrease in value because of the mileage that you do.
 What’s more, it will also reduce due to the wear of the tyres.
 Other factors will relate to the use of the vehicle, which will also cause the value to decrease.

 - In the future, they will be obsolete.
 Assets will decrease in value over time as newer models come out.
 Last year’s car model is not worth as much this year as a more modern model is now available.